youngrichu/quicksnip/snippets/c/mathematical-functions/swap-numbers.md

 // Usage:
 int a = 3,b = 4;
-swap(&a,&b); // simply use printf after this to print swapped values
+swap(&a,&b); // swaps the values of the a and b variables
 ```